-"I wouldn't worry too much - you seem to be doing fine without them.
+"I wouldn't worry too much-you seem to be doing fine without them.
 I've been thinking about having mine removed, actually.
 Lose some quick pounds."

-"I think I'd like to see another doctor."
+"I'd like to see another doctor."

 Our rebellion, like most rebellions, failed.
-"Too many variables," we'd say later, or "There's no way we could've known."
-In other words, it couldn't have been our fault.
-We didn't do anything wrong.

-"Yeah, I did leave towels in the sink.
+"Too many variables," we'd say later, or, "There's no way we could've known."
+In other words, it couldn't have been our fault; we didn't do anything wrong. ("Yeah, I did leave towels in the sink.
 And you didn't put out last night.
-What about it?"
+What about it?")

-Winston was on his way home when he checked his pulse at a stoplight.
+On his way home, Winston checked his pulse at a stoplight.
 No luck.
 He scoffed.

-Entering his apartment he tossed his keys on an end table and went to the refrigerator.
-His appetite was as pallid as it had been all week but it was almost lunchtime and he wasn't one to skip meals.
+Entering his apartment, he tossed his keys on an end table and went to the refrigerator.
+His appetite had been pallid all week, but it was almost lunchtime, and he wasn't one to skip meals.
 He opened the door and saw his stomach (he assumed it was his, at least) wrapped around some potato salad.
 He closed the door, blinked a few times, waved his hand in front of his face, and reopened the door.
 The stomach had moved on to the eggs.

 Winston walked into the bathroom to take a leak and splash some water on his face, but quickly noticed a heart (his heart, surely) enjoying the toilet bowl as its own private whirlpool.
-The seat was up and the heart was holding a string that had been connected to the flusher, and was flushing it again and again.
+The seat was up and the heart was holding a string, connected to the flusher, and was flushing it again and again.
 Not wanting to disturb his heart, Winston pulled back the shower curtain to use the bathtub drain, only to find his spleen and pancreas swimming laps.
 The water was still steaming.

 Winston felt faint.
 He stumbled to his living room sofa and blacked out.